 L = Length of screw conveyor in meter

 This power requirement will be the product of the mass flow rate by the height H and the acceleration due to gravity g.

 Pst = Im.H.g / 3600

 H should be taken positive for ascending screws and will be negative for descending screws.

-The total power requirement is the sum total of the above items
+The total power requirement of screw conveyor power calculation is the sum total of the above items

 P = (Im (λ.L + H) / 367) + (D.L /20) (Kilowatt)